webhintio/hint/packages/rule-manifest-app-name/README.md

 to display the name of the app in various places across the OS such as the list of apps installed, a app icon label etc.

-If these members are not defined, browsers will try to get the name from other sources such as the value of the [`application-name` meta tag, `<title>`, or just default to a specific value (e.g.:
+If these members are not defined, browsers will try to get the name from other sources such as the value of the [`application-name` meta tag, `<title>`, or default to a specific value (e.g.:
 `Untitled`)][manifest metadata].
-This can lead to a bad user experience, as the app name may be truncated or just wrong.
+This can lead to a bad user experience, as the app name may be truncated or wrong.

 It is recommended to specify the `name` member and keep it's length under 30 characters, and if it’s over 12 characters, include a